iweinacker/milestone-project-heritage-housing/README.md

 6. Open the jupyter_notebooks directory in the jupyter webpage that has opened and click on the notebook you want to open.

-7. Click the button Not Trusted and choose Trust..
+7. Click the button Not Trusted and choose Trust.

 Note that the kernel says Python 3.
 It inherits from the workspace so it will be Python-3.8.12 as installed by our template.
 To confirm this you can use <code>! python --version</code> in a notebook code cell.